 The second seat on the council, and a candidate for Chairman before being manipulated and shamed by Jellal kills his chances.
 He is the only member of the old council to remain on the new one.
 He had an intense dislike for Fairy Tail, but gradually softens his attitude towards them with every heroic act the guild takes.

 Voiced by: Daisuke Endou (JP), Greg Dulcie (EN)

 Magic Council, Rune Knights Magic: Jutsu Shiki

 Head of the 4th Custody Enforcement Unit of the reformed Magic Council.
-Whenever wizards who prove to be a major threat to the peace are present, he is usually there to arrest them.
+Whenever mages who prove to be a major threat to the peace are present, he is usually there to arrest them.

 Voiced by: Hideyuki Hayami (JP), Christopher Bevins (EN)

 - Back for the Dead: As soon as he reappears, Jackal kills him.

 - Combat Commentator: On the third day of the Grand Magic Games.

 - Died in Your Arms Tonight: In Doranbolt's, after Jackal destroys the entire Magic Council building and kills almost everyone in it.

 - Dropped a Bridge on Him: The attack that killed him came with virtually no warning, and he wasn't the target.
 He was collateral damage in someone else's assassination.